There's a whisky glass for every type of whisky fan – find the perfect one for you.

-Well.
 We’ve popped our galoshes on and are wading into the debate on this one.
-Lowland Whisky’s have been nicknamed the ‘Lowland Ladies’ due to their gentle, light nature.

-Whisky – as well we know – has a complex flavour portfolio, whichever region or distillery it is from.
+Whisky, as we know, has a complex flavour portfolio, whichever region or distillery it is from.
 Tasting whisky with chocolate can be a really interesting way to pull out even the subtlest of flavours.